sg-s/xolotl/docs/how-to/run-simulations-in-parallel.md

 ### Designing a parameter sweep

-Let's investigate how the slow calcium and A-type potassium currents affect the burst period and number of spikes per burst.
+We want to investigate how the slow calcium and A-type potassium currents affect the burst period and number of spikes per burst.

 ```matlab
 % identify which parameters we want to consider